-Probably the best way to train your abs is not by direct ab work, but rather through execution of complex exercises.
-Working on all the major muscle groups like legs, back and core will ensure that you are training the abs using their stabilizing functions.
-This way you also stimulate the whole metabolism and ensure the production of fat burning and muscle building hormones.
+One effective way to train your abs is not by direct ab work, but rather through execution of complex exercises.
+Working your large muscle groups like legs and back and chest, using squats, deadlifts, and overhead presses, will ensure that you are training the abs using their stabilizing functions.

 This however doesn’t mean you should avoid any specific ab training altogether.
 If you really want to build an impressive six pack, you need to include a variety of specialized ab exercises to ensure the full development of the six pack.